Merian Center for Advanced Studies in the Maghreb (MECAM): Imagining Futures - Dealing with Disparity, Phase I

 MECAM Travelling Academy "Solidarities in/between the Middle East & North Africa”

-MECAM Travelling Academy "Solidarities in/between the Middle East & North Africa”, Orient Institut Beirut, Beirut Organisation: Merian Center for Advanced Studies in the Maghreb Dr. Thomas Richter (Panelbeitragende:r)
+MECAM Travelling Academy "Solidarities in/between the Middle East & North Africa”, Orient Institut Beirut, Beirut Organisation: Merian Center for Advanced Studies in the Maghreb Prof. Dr. Thomas Richter (Panelbeitragende:r)

 Benachrichtigungen